JGrotex/tci-wi-smalltools-extension/README.md

 - valid (Boolean) just Format check

 ### create HTML
-Tool creates a pretty HTML page to store e.g. into an Email body of an HTML SMTP EMail Sender
+Tool creates a pretty HTML page to store e.g. into an Email body of an HTML SMTP EMail Sender.

 Input
 - LogoURL (String)